 Day 3 of #CatWeek

-An exclusive extract from Molly and the Cat Café:
+Read part three of an exclusive extract from Molly and the Cat Café

 My days quickly developed a rhythm.
 I hunted at dawn and dusk, walked during the daylight hours and found shelter overnight in the hedgerows and stone walls that criss-crossed the adjacent fields.
 My paw pads were soon sore from the constant walking, my legs ached, and I felt permanently exhausted.
 Having always considered washing to be an aid to meditation as much as a physical necessity, it was a shock to realize that a thorough top-to-toe wash was now a daily essential to remove the mud and burrs picked up by my fur.
 I was surprised, however, to find that I slept better in the open air than I ever had in Rob’s house.
 In spite of being exposed to the elements, my physical exertion meant that I slept deeply and soundly, from the moment I closed my eyes, until the sound of the dawn birdsong woke me.